RamanGodel/copilot-workshop-01-01/.github/copilot-istructions.md

 - Prefer SRS as the source of truth for requirements over individual design documents.
 - When updating design documents, ensure that the SRS is also updated to reflect any changes.
 - Try to add a new tests when a new feature is added or an existing feature is modified.
+- Do not commit and push changes without asking